6 Most Common Music Industry Scams (And How To Avoid Them)

 WHY DO MUSICIANS & RAPPERS FALL FOR MUSIC INDUSTRY SCAMS?

-Let’s examine why these schemes work.
+Let’s examine why these scams work.
 Songwriters, producers and upcoming artists by nature are not good business people, that’s why they get business managers and lawyers to manage the non-creative side of their career for them.

 Artists keep falling for it because the schemes are strategically built upon foundations that tap into the EMOTIONAL sensory stimuli for every person in the world that wants to be a star.

-What I mean by that, is they deceive you with false promises that will satisfy your emotional cravings.
+Scammers deceive artists and musicians with false promises that will tease their emotional cravings.

 THE PROBLEM WITH UNSIGNED ARTISTS